g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 ## Hello Log Agent

-While a skilled (or stubborn) programmer could include a way to *just* write out messages to the console, however, this would be analogous to "fighting the system" with C/++ by casting `const` data to be mutable.
+While a skilled (or stubborn) programmer could include a way to *just* write out messages to the console, this would be analogous to "fighting the system" with C/++ by casting `const` data to be mutable.
 The intended approach for things like log messages would be to compute and assign a "column" value for each "cycle" of the agent and system.
 One could consider each "cycle" of the system to be a row in a table or spreadsheet.
 Each cycle includes a column with values for each foreign signal function carrying data in or out of the agent.